aleclarson/emitter-kit/README.md

 ### **Installing**

+EmitterKit is not yet available on CocoaPods.
 Instead, drag `EmitterKit.xcodeproj` into your Xcode project as a submodule.
 Then, setup the target as shown in [this image](http://i.imgur.com/1r01y80.jpg).

 ---